JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 **"At the floor" is a symmetric band, not a one-sided threshold.**
 `SWEEP.AT_PREDICTED_FLOOR(curr_mhz, floor, target_mhz)` requires curr_mhz
 within `[FLOOR_TOLERANCE*floor, floor/FLOOR_TOLERANCE]` — both a lower bound
 *and* an upper bound.
-An earlier version checked only the lower bound (`curr_mhz >= FLOOR_TOLERANCE*floor`), which is satisfied by any fmax above the floor however far above: seen for real, a sweep stopped at 124.18 MHz citing a ~71.6 MHz predicted floor (73% above it, nowhere near stagnating) and reported `TIMING NOT MET` despite comfortably beating its own 147 MHz goal.
-A curr_mhz far above the floor means the *prediction* was wrong, not that a ceiling was reached, so it must not count as "at the floor".
+A curr_mhz far above the floor means the *prediction* was wrong, not that a ceiling was reached, so it must not count as "at the floor" — checking only the lower bound would let a sweep stop and report `TIMING NOT MET` while sitting 73% above its own predicted floor and comfortably beating its actual goal.

 **Restoring the best-seen result must re-check whether it actually met its goal.** When the sweep stops without the final iteration meeting